Pages

 Road to Utopia ( 1945 )

 Bob Hope and Bing Crosby are on the road once again in the 1945 comedy classic Road to Utopia, this time heading out to Alaska during the Klondike gold rush at the turn of the century.
-Hope and Crosby play a couple of down-in-their-luck vaudevillians named Chester and Duke who find a map to a gold mine, a map stolen by Sperry and McGurk, two murdering thugs who are hot on the twosome's trail to retrieve the map.
+Hope and Crosby play a couple of down-in-their-luck vaudevillians named Chester and Duke who find a map to a gold mine, a map initially stolen by Sperry and McGurk, two murderous thugs who are hot on the twosome's trail to retrieve the map.
 En route to Alaska, Chester and Duke lose their money and stow away on a steamer.
 After they are caught, they assume the identities of Sperry and McGurk in order to disembark unobserved.
 This is when the film really gets fun watching the cowardly Chester and mild-mannered Duke swagger and snarl as they masquerade as tough guys.

-Also on the trail of the map to the gold mine is the curvaceous Sal ( Dorothy Lamour ), whose father was murdered for the map.
-Ace Larson ( Douglas Dumbrille ) and his gal Kate ( Hillary Brooke ) claim they will help her retrieve it but they too are after it for themselves.
+Also on the trail of the map to the gold mine is the curvaceous Sal (Dorothy Lamour), whose father was murdered for the map.
+Ace Larson (Douglas Dumbrille) and his gal Kate (Hillary Brooke) claim they will help her retrieve it but they too are after it for themselves.
 We never do get to see this elusive gold mine but the fun of the chase for the map makes up the best parts of the picture.

 Road to Utopia was the fourth film in the Road Pictures series and it ranks as one of their most hilarious.
 Crosby and Hope are clearly having a ball and their verbal sparring is furious and fun.
 Their dialogue is delivered so off the cuff that one wonders how much of it was written in the script and how much was impromptu.
 The words that were written on paper earned screenwriters Melvin Frank and Norman Panama an Academy Award nomination for Best Original Screenplay.